-A few weeks ago, Karen Schulman Dupuis invited me to take part in this year’s Ignite Stratford.
+A few weeks ago, I was invited to give a talk at an Ignite event.
 So of course I said yes.
 The title of my presentation was, yes, “Relax.
 You’re Fine.
 Just The Way You Are.”
 A few people have asked me to post the transcript here, which, hey!
 Easy blog post!
 The videos will be up on YouTube soon and I’ll post that as well, for those of you who weren’t able to make it out last Thursday night.

 Many years ago, while browsing through the Self-Help section of my favourite bookstore, I thought that if I ever wrote one of those things, I’d call it “Relax.
 You’re Fine.
 Just the Way You Are.”